Couples Therapy Season 4.5

 He’s Trying

 I used to be a teacher.
 When I taught kids how to read, I was surprised that their progress wasn’t incremental.
 They don’t learn 5% more everyday until they finally read.
 We try and try and try…and there’s nothing.
 No progress, for a long time.
-Then, one day, boom—the kid is reading.
+Then, one day, boom, the kid is reading.
 A breakthrough comes seemingly out of nowhere.

-But it’s not out of nowhere—it’s after a lot of hard work.
+But it’s not out of nowhere.
+It’s after a lot of hard work.

 It’s the same with three of the four couples.
 At some point in the season, after a lot of hard work—but seemingly out of nowhere—they turn a corner.
 Their problems aren’t gone, but their ugly feelings are.
 They treat each other with warmth.
 It’s not so high stakes anymore.
 Even as a viewer, I could feel the energy dissipate in therapist’s office.